 In addition, we have in-licensed Budenofalk 3 mg oral capsules and intend to develop Budenofalk in the United States for the treatment of AIH, subject to regulatory feedback.
-We plan to discuss our development plans with the FDA for AIH in 2020.
+We have discussed the development plans with the FDA for AIH during 2020, but additional interaction is required before establishing any definitive clinical development plans.
+We plan to confirm any development plans for PBC during the first quarter of 2021.